Mozhgan Rahmani

 Mozhgan Rahmani (مژگان رحمانی, born December 31, 1989) is an Iranian Darts player.
 Since 2017, she has been a member of the Iranian National Darts Team.
 She is the first Iranian in Iran's Darts history to be inducted into Professional Darts Corporation.

 She is an Iranian legionary in Malaysia's DURY team.
-The only Iranian athlete interviewed by Sky Sports and RTL.
+The only Iranian athlete interviewed by Sky Sports and RTL Group.

 Career

-She was runner up of IRIDA 2016 just 5 months after she started playing darts professionally in 2016.
-Five months later, she earned runner up of world's ranking in Shiraz Open 2016.
+She was the runner-up of IRIDA 2016 just five months after she started playing darts professionally 2016.
+Five months later, she earned runner-up in the world's ranking in Shiraz Open 2016.
 In 2017 she became a member of Iran's darts national team and reached 28th place in the world ranking by winning the Shiraz open and Malaysia open.
 She is the only Iranian who has played in the world PDC competitions.